DynamicGoose/dot-files/README.md

 ## Usage

+> [!IMPORTANT]
+> If you want to adapt these dot files for yourself be sure to change the default user in `common.nix` and configure your own hosts.

-When setting up a host, that doesn't have a config yet, add a new entry to `nixosConfigurations` in `flake.nix`.
+When setting up a host that doesn't have a config yet, add a new entry to `nixosConfigurations` in `flake.nix`.
 The entry should probably look like this:
 ```nix
 new-host = nixpkgs.lib.nixosSystem {